k1d4/Mal-Analysis/README.md

 To run the parallelized malware tool, you must initialize both the Head (Client) Machine and the Analysis Machines.
 Download a copy of the full project onto each machine.
 [Retargetable Decompiler (RetDec)](https://retdec.com) must also be installed on each Analysis Machine.

-On each machine, compile all the requisite Java files by running `javac *.java` within the `Parallelized` directory.
+On each machine (including the client), compile all the requisite Java files by running `javac *.java` within the `Parallelized` directory.

 On each Analysis Machine, run `java AnalysisMachine [port]`, where `[port]` is the port number to establish a connection.